Bristol (UK), Columbus (US, Ohio), Sion (CH)

 In May 2020, Saint Mars are releasing their first single with AntiFragile, “Pacific State”, certainly their most ambitious track to date.
 Again featuring Tryzdin and Jethro Alonestar Sheeran, and fusing rap and trip-hop with obsessive tribal beats and anthemic chorus, “Pacific State” draws a line between Massive Attack, Empire of the Sun and Tears for Fears.
 Written by Marc Darcange, Alonestar and Californian lyricist Britt Warner, the song takes you back to the glorious magic of the 80’s, while being surprisingly relevant to the dramatic reality of 2020.
 “Pacific State” delivers a message of hope, carried by the ongoing faith in a better world after a tragic fall, and the necessary perseverance in adversity.

-Entirely shot in the Swiss Alps in places that allegedly inspired Tolkien for the Lord of the Rings (the old castles of Valère & Tourbillon, the underground lake of St-Leonard), the video of “Pacific State” develops this idea further.
+Entirely shot in the Swiss Alps in places that allegedly inspired Tolkien for the Lord of the Rings (the old castles of Valère & Tourbillon, the underground lake of St-Leonard), the music video of “Pacific State” develops this idea further.
 It depicts life on Earth after an outbreak, with a few survivors sheltered in an old fortress on the highest peaks and living in seclusion in the wait of better days.
 At the same time a strange little girl is looking for her way to these peaks, with only one companion, an old map showing her a new Eldorado: The Pacific State.
 But as a potential virus carrier, every stranger is considered as a danger, an enemy, even the smallest girl...

 The story behind “Pacific State” finds a strange resonance in the dramatic context of the current pandemic.
 The narrative reveals the fragility of human life and the ultimate impermanence of things, where anything can be loved one day and lost the next, and where danger is invisible and may arise from the smallest things.
 But ultimately, “Pacific State” reveals the desire to live, which shall prevail and shine through the darkest times.
 “Pacific State” is aimed to become the soundtrack of those troubled times…